nathancolgate/corps-of-engineers-pool-report/README.md

 > Source: _Typical parameter values of van Genuchten models for different soil texture classes (from Leij, Alves, and van Genuchten, 1996)_ [http://soilphysics.okstate.edu/software/water/conductivity.html](http://soilphysics.okstate.edu/software/water/conductivity.html)

-The saturated conductivity of Silt Loam (ML) and Silty Clay Loam (CL) is between 0.45 and 0.07 cm/hour.
-However, an on-site percolation test was conducted at a depth of 3 feet, and found the soil to have a rate of 3.81 cm/hour (more akin to sandy loam soil).
-For this analysis, sandy loam will be used for the blanket material.

 #### Natural Foundation

 The underlying soils for the project site are classified by the Soil Survey as sandy and loamy deposits described as the Riverwash and Sarpy Series Overwash with outcroppings near the lowest level along the Kansas River.
 This soil horizon varies in thickness but detached borings indicate that the pervious zone averages 30 to 40 feet in thickness.
-For the purpose of this analysis, the pervious substratum thickness has been estimated at 35’.
+For the purpose of this analysis, the pervious substratum thickness has been estimated at 35 feet, with a bottom elevation of 769.0.

 > Source: _USACE Lawrence, Kansas Operation and Maintenance Manual - Plan, Profile and Underground Explorations Sta.
 346+00 to Sta.
 402+00_ dated May 1969.